 Assessing Your Needs

-For travelers with limited mobility and similar disabilities, there are an increasing number of safari operators to meet your needs, whether you require the use of a cane, walker, manual wheelchair, or are permanently confined to a power chair.
-Endeavor Safaris is a leader in this regard, offering a number of safaris through Botswana, South Africa, and elsewhere.
+For travelers with limited mobility and similar disabilities, there is an increasing number of safari operators to meet your needs, whether you require the use of a cane, walker, manual wheelchair, or are permanently confined to a power chair.
 When planning your trip, it is essential that you ensure you can be accommodated every step of the way.
 The vehicles used to transport you to the site and during the course of the safari should be accessible to you.
 Many operators offer safari vehicles fitted with hydraulic lifts, which are useful for people with a variety of mobility issues, not just wheelchairs.
 Additionally, many operators have vehicles with a wheelchair locking system that allows travelers to remain in their chair or transfer out of it.
-Some operators, like Access2Africa Safaris, even offer a personal caretaker for those travelers that have more specific medical needs, and can even provide power wheelchairs and commodes should the need arise.
+Some operators, even offer a personal caretaker for those travelers that have more specific medical needs, and can even provide power wheelchairs and commodes should the need arise.

 For those travelers with extremely limited mobility, it is important to assess your needs concerning hygiene and sitting/sleeping.
 Most lodging in Africa will not have wheelchair accessible bathrooms, so to make the most of your trip you will have to be somewhat flexible.
 Bathing is often the biggest adjustment for any Western traveler, and facilities will likely be primitive on safari, if not completely non-existent.
 Bed or bucket baths may be the only thing available, so you may feel more comfortable traveling with someone that can assist you.
 Travelers with limited mobility may also have issues with pressure wounds, so you will need to take into consideration the types of accommodations available and plan accordingly if you need cushions or inflatable mattresses.